davidgibbons/Readarr/READARR_QUICK_FIX.md

 - ✅ Import lists sync successfully
 - ✅ New books have proper metadata and covers
 - ✅ No more "metadata source unavailable" errors
+- ✅ Multiple metadata sources provide redundancy

+## 🚀 What's New in This Version

+### Enhanced Metadata System
+- **Multi-Source Architecture**: Support for multiple metadata providers
+- **Automatic Fallback**: If one provider fails, automatically tries others
+- **Confidence Scoring**: Better result quality through intelligent ranking
+- **rreading-glasses Integration**: Now the default metadata source
+- **Improved Caching**: Better performance and reduced API calls

+### Better Error Handling
+- **Graceful Degradation**: System continues working even if some providers fail
+- **Detailed Logging**: Better debugging information
+- **Retry Logic**: Automatic retries with exponential backoff

-This should get your Readarr instance back to full functionality with minimal setup!
+This should get your Readarr instance back to full functionality with improved reliability and performance!